 Unlike Greece, Italy isn’t a land of islands.
 Sure, there’s Sicily, Capri, and the Tuscan Archipelago, which includes Elba.
 But there is also a small set of islands in the Tyrrhenian Sea between Rome and Naples that, according to Guy Dinmore of The Financial Times, “offer a safer and saner way to travel” for those who want a “sedate alternative to dashing around packed piazzas.”

-Ponza, apparently, is having its day in the sun lately, as German In Style magazine included it among its round-up of party islands.
+Ponza is currently having its day in the sun, as German In Style magazine included it among its round-up of party islands.
 In Style suggests the following Ponza haunts:

 - Il Tramonto, a restaurant that has been dubbed “the most romantic spot in the world”